Murder of Seow Kim Choo: Perpetrator

-Early life

 Daryati (born 14 August 1992 or 1994) was born and raised in Lampung, Sumatra, Indonesia.
 She had at least two siblings in her family, an older brother and a younger sister.
 Although her official date of birth was 14 August 1992, Daryati claimed during her murder trial that she was actually two years younger than her official age, meaning that her true date of birth would have been 14 August 1994.

-When she was 14 or 15 years old, Daryati was raped by her older brother, who did the act ten times for over a year.
-However, she was threatened by her brother to keep silent over the rapes, and her brother even vented violence on her to keep her painful experiences secret.
-Daryati, who was homosexual, had relationships with two other females.
-One of them was an employee of the prawn factory where Daryati used to work, while the second was her current girlfriend "Indah", who was also an Indonesian maid.
-Indah worked as a maid in Hong Kong in 2016, the year of the murder of Seow Kim Choo.
+When Daryati was 14 or 15 years old, she was raped and sexually assaulted by her older brother over ten times in a single year.
+She was then physically assaulted and threatened by her brother to keep silent over the incidents.

-Employment in Singapore

 As she grew older, Daryati, who studied up to high school, first worked at a prawn factory at her village.
+Daryati, who was homosexual, had relationship with her fellow employee at the prawn factory.
 After this, she went to a maid training centre, where she was taught and trained to work as a domestic maid.
-It was the same place where she met her lover Indah, who similarly went through the training programme, and they both got romantically involved.
-Due to her pressing needs to pay for her sister's schooling fees and her father's treatment, Daryati had no choice but to work as a maid in another country.
+She then met Indah, who similarly went through the training programme, and they both got romantically involved.
+While Indah moved to Hong Kong to work as a maid, Daryati was hired by a Singaporean family, the family of Seow Kim Choo, to work as their maid.

-Later, upon the completion of her training programme, Daryati was hired by a Singaporean family, the family of Seow Kim Choo, to work as their maid, and she first came to Singapore in April 2016.
+Daryati first came to Singapore in April 2016.
 Reportedly, Daryati was given proper care and treatment by the family while working for the Ongs, who also had another maid named Don Hayati working for their household.
 She earned S$580 a month, including S$80 as compensation for working on her days off.
 Daryati's duties were mostly cooking, cleaning, walking the family dogs and doing laundry for the family and she shared these chores with Don Hayati.